 The agreement specifies what information you wish to protect and the extent (if any) to which the recipient of the information can share or use it.
 If the agreement is broken, or if there is a threat of breach, legal action can be taken.

 Of course, nothing can prevent some person from stealing your secrets or passing them on.
-A legal agreement that he should not do so merely gives you a right to claim in court if he breaks that agreement.
+A legal agreement that they should not do so merely gives you a right to claim in court if they break that agreement.

 Scope of use

 That leaves you with a confidentiality agreement to protect anything else.